AISHK invites you join us and inspire personal excellence, passion, and action in the global citizens of tomorrow.

 - Demonstrating commitment to student wellbeing.

-- Using a wide range of teaching strategies to cater for individual differences, learning styles and range of abilities within each class group.
+- Using a wide range of innovative teaching strategies including the use of technologies to cater for individual differences and learning preferences.

-- Promoting and celebrating Chinese culture and language through school displays and exhibitions.
+- Promoting and celebrating The Arts through school displays, exhibitions and performances.

-- Completing teaching duties as directed by the Head of Division.
+- Teaching duties as directed by the Head of Primary.

 Contract Commencement